Skip to content

 Bath, Somerset, UK.

-The House of Frankenstein is a fantastic experience for visitors to Bath any time of year but what better time than during your Halloween staycation?
+The House of Frankenstein is a fantastic experience for visitors to Bath at any time of year, but what better time than during your Halloween staycation?
 Learn more about Mary Shelley and her horror novel during daylight hours and be scared silly in this haunted house attraction after hours.

 Colchester – Hiding from the Light by Barbara Erskine